 Help!
 My Computer Won't Start Up

-I’ve been sorting out computer and IT issues and repairing computers for a number of years now.
+I’ve been sorting out computer and IT issues and repairing computers for a number of years now, and providing computer repairs in Brisbane for the last couple of years.
 The Computer Repairs page on my website here has a fairly comprehensive list of issues you might come across on a Windows computer.
 Probably the most common issue of all is that your computer fails to start up.

 If you call me and tell me that your computer won’t start up or boot into Windows I'll probably ask you a number of questions to determine what sort of startup failure it is.
 Once I have more information I’ll have a better idea about the probable cause.
 Some issues can be resolved readily and quickly whereas others require a little more effort.
 In some cases you might be able to resolve the issue yourself, whereas in others you may need me to come and investigate more thoroughly.